jaxio/pack-backend-jpa/README.md

+# WORK IN PROGRESS - NOT READY YET

 ## Celerio Generation Template Pack: JPA backend

 The Celerio Generation Template Pack "JPA backend" contains a set of source code file templates that